tamershahin/grails-redis-flexible-cache/README.md

     compile ":redis-flexible-cache:0.1"

-The plugin expects the following parameter in your `grails-app/conf/Config.groovy` file:
+The plugin expects the following parameters in your `grails-app/conf/Config.groovy` file:

-    grails {  // example of configuration
+    grails.redisflexiblecache.connectiontouse = 'cache' // indicates which connection to use for redis-flexible-cache grails {  // example of standard configuration for redis-plugin redis {
-        redis {
             poolConfig {
                 // jedis pool specific tweaks here, see jedis docs & src
                 // ex: testWhileIdle = true
             }
-            database = 1          // each other grails env can have a private one port = 6379
+            database = 1          //
+            port = 6379
             host = 'localhost'
             timeout = 2000 // default in milliseconds
             password = '' // defaults to no password
+            connections{
                 cache {
                             //enabled = false // cache enabled by default database = 2
-                host = 'localhost'  // will override the base one defaultTTL = 10 * 60 // seconds (used only if no ttl are declared in the annotation/map and no expireMap is defined expireMap = [never: Integer.MAX_VALUE, //values in seconds
+                            host = 'localhost'  // will override the base one defaultTTL = 10 * 60 // in seconds (used only if no ttl are declared in the annotation/map and no expireMap is defined) expireMap = [never: Integer.MAX_VALUE, //values in seconds, the key of this map should be used in 'group' annotation property
                                     low: 10 * 60,
                                     mid_low: 5 * 60,
                                     mid: 2 * 60,
                                     high: 1 * 60
                             ]
+                        }
                }
             }
     }